licinio75/amonkeys/README.md

 This will start DynamoDB on http://localhost:8000 and Minio on http://localhost:9000.

 4. Create tables and insert the initial admin user Modify admin email and name on init.sh file
+This administrator's email will be the one you need to log in to Google.
    ```bash
    ./init.sh
    ```

 5. Configure Google Cloud for OAuth 2.0
 Visit [Google Cloud Console](https://cloud.google.com/)